Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 The offer

-“Bar Rouge Shanghai” is one of the most famous night club based in Asia and the oldest club in Shanghai.
-Since 2004, he provides fine-mainstream events, focused on four main offers: a terrace rooftop displaying an exclusive view of the Pudong Skyline; a high-end beverages offer including a large Champagne list, originals cocktails designed by international mixologists and cocktails makers; an electronic music mainstream-oriented via a powerful home-designed sound system; and several times a year, some cutting edges invitations of world’s best DJs, musicians and music producers.
-The venue is open 7 days a week, 6pm till late.
+“Bar Rouge Shanghai” is one of Asia’s most famous nightclubs and Shanghai’s oldest.
+Since 2004, it has been offering high-end events centred on four main offerings: a rooftop terrace with an exclusive view of the Pudong skyline; a premium drinks offer including a large list of Champagnes, original cocktails designed by international mixologists and cocktail makers; electronic music mainstream-oriented via a powerful home-designed sound system; and several times a year, cutting-edge invitations from the world’s best DJs, musicians and music producers.
+The venue is open 7 days a week, from 6pm to late.

 Quotes